jarusll/the-logs/index.md

 Automated site build on submodule push.
 I did it for diary so I can write from phone, push and everything will just work.
 Tomorrow I'll do the same for posts

-Good day, Charu cute, night friend
+Good day, night friend

 # 2022-03-24

 Hello friend

-Charu...
-Cute...
 24th November

 `Just let it crash and drop in debugger, we'll define things on the fly` - *Some wise smalltalk programmer*